shawnshifflett/openASL/portage.md

 ####Portage Strategy
 When planning moves with heavy weapons, you should always consider the impact of your portage on your movement.
-For intance, even a small 3 PP LMG can significantly hamper a unit's movement if the unit decides to double time.
+For intance, even a 3 PP MMG can significantly hamper a unit's movement if the unit decides to double time.
 The -1 IPC penalty for being CX would immediately eat up half the 2 MF benefit you would get from declaring a double time move.